creators-area/Advisor/README.md

 - Permissions systems with role based access to commands.
 - Moderation commands.
 - Full administrative control of your server, in-game, through a panel.
-- Bans, kicks, either permanent or timed, as well as muting players.
 - Logging of user actions such as joining, leaving, chat messages, kills, bans and more.

 As well as more down the line once we get more access to S&box.
 We're open for suggestions!